Skip to main content

 Blinn's Veterinary Technology Program has a memorandum agreement with the Texas A&M College of Veterinary Medicine & Biomedical Sciences that allows it to access the College's resources, faculty, and facilities.
 Blinn is the only veterinary technology program in the State of Texas with this opportunity.

-Upcoming information sessions can be viewed here: www.blinn.edu/veterinary-technology/information-session.html.
+Upcoming information sessions can be viewed at our Veterinary Technology Information Sessions page.

 Applications are due by midnight on April 30th.
 Applications materials must be emailed to vettech@blinn.edu.

-Official transcripts must be sent to Blinn College by following these instructions:
+Official transcripts must be sent to Blinn College by following the instructions on our Steps to Apply page.

 No, applicants may not take program prerequisites during the summer before classes start because grades are used to evaluate applications in May.
 The latest time that program prerequisites can be completed is during the spring when the application is submitted.